aiven/aiven-docs/docs/products/mysql/howto/create-missing-primary-keys.md

 ```

 If your table already contains a column or set of columns that can be
-used as primary key or composite key, then using such column(s) is
+used as primary key or composite key, then using such columns is
 recommended.

 In the next sections, find examples of tables definitions and the